arslonga83/arslonga83/README.md

 Web Developer
 -------------

-I've been studying coding in my spare time, and am excited to be learning new things after many years in the music industry.
-I'm especially drawn to the variety, creativity, and problem solving that seem to make up the day-to-day work of a developer.
-Can't wait to find the right place to put my new skills to work!
+I've been working in the music industry for several decades and have always had an interest in technology.
+I taught myself some basic coding skills and have been enjoying putting them to work where I can - currently by maintaining a simple site that I built for the choir I accompany.
+I'm also a ham radio operator, and enjoy exploring the different modes I can operate with the help of a raspberry pi.

 * 🌍  I'm based in Oregon